AHartmaier/ML-Tutorial/README.md

 ## Installation

-To use the tutorial on your own hardware, you need an [Anaconda](https://www.anaconda.com/products/individual) installation.
+To use the tutorial on your own hardware, you need an [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installation with a recent Python version.
+Then follow those steps:

 1. Download the contents of the [GitHub repository](https://github.com/AHartmaier/ML-Tutorial.git), e.g. with
 ```